How to Get Roaches Out of Your Microwave

 • Don’t leave any food crumbs behind.

-• Seal every crack in your kitchen.
+• Seal every crack in your kitchen to eliminate entry points.

 • Dispose of the kitchen trash as soon as possible.